RonenNess/BonEngine/README.md

 - Fixed CAPI to set UI element margin.
 - Added option to override cursor position in UI manager.
+- Fixed scrollbar when render target is smaller than screen size + made scrollbar smoother.

 ## In Memory Of Bonnie